 This matter raises the same issue as R.B.
 Alden Corp.
 The Supreme Court in Nextel held that the statutory dollar cap on the net loss deduction ("NOL Deduction") is unconstitutional.
 With the elimination of the dollar cap, the issue now is whether the NOL Deduction is unlimited or if there is no deduction at all for a tax year in which the statute does not provide for an alternative deduction amount based on a percentage of taxable income.
 In addition, this case raises the issue of whether the Due Process and Equal Protection Clauses of the U.S. Constitution and the Remedies Clause of the Pennsylvania Constitution require backward-looking relief that might result in a refund granted to General Motors.
 On November 21, 2019, the Commonwealth Court issued its opinion in 869 F.R.
 2012.
 As with RB Alden Corp., no. 73 F.R.
 2011, the Court held that the NOL cap violated the Uniformity Clause of the Pennsylvania Constitution.
 The Court concluded that the NOL cap could be severed and retroactively applied that remedy.
-The Commonwealth filed exceptions on December 20, 2019 and, as part of those exceptions, asked that Commonwealth

-Court's order be deemed final.
+The Commonwealth filed exceptions on December 20, 2019 and, as part of those exceptions, asked that Commonwealth Court's order be deemed final.
 An appeal to the Pennsylvania Supreme Court was filed on February 27, 2020.
-Briefing in the Pennsylvania Supreme Court is anticipated to be completed by October 2020.
+Briefing in the Pennsylvania Supreme Court was completed in September 2020 and oral argument was conducted on March 10, 2021.